 - Protocols and reviews are authored in a software package called "Review Manager", the current version of which is referred to as RevMan 5.
 Authors can download the most recent version for free from the RevMan website.
 The site also provides documentation and training materials.
 RevMan interacts with Archie, which acts as a central storage facility for both authors and the editorial teams.
 Authors use RevMan to write protocols, checking them in and out of Archie as necessary.
 This process can be initiated from either Archie or RevMan.

-- Authors will be sent a document detailing the following resources:
+- Authors will be sent the following resources:

 - During the development of the protocol, authors are expected to contact the Trial Search Coordinator, to jointly develop a search strategy and identify databases to be searched.